3scale/apisonator/README.md

 end
 ```

-### Testing API users / backend from outside
+### Testing API users from the outside

-You can test users of backend API services by starting its dependencies and then backend itself:
+You can test users of Apisonator API services by starting its dependencies and
+then apisonator itself:

 > `$ script/test_external`